defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 ```

 ## Additional Notes
 For development and testing (both locally and in CI) we have included a Makefile to simplify common tasks.
 You can follow the breadcrumbs starting at the [Makefile](Makefile) target `make all/dev-cluster`.
-This Makefile downloads configured versions of zarf and uds to the build directory, places the `uds-config.yaml` and `deploy-dubbd-values.yaml` in that build directory and performs the deploy command from there.
+This Makefile downloads configured versions of zarf and uds to the build directory, places the `uds-config.yaml` in that build directory and performs the deploy command from there.
 Steps numbered below.
 Or follow along in the Makefile.

 These targets will show you how to:
 1) download the tools you need like zarf and uds.